day8/shadow-git-inject/README.md

 #### :version-pattern

-A regex which is used to differentiate between `version tags` and other `tags`.
+A regex (as string) which is used to differentiate between `version tags` and other `tags`.
 If this regex matches, then the tag is assumed to be a `version tag`, otherwise the tag will be ignored.

 Defaults to `"^v(\\d+\\.\\d+\\.\\d+)$"`